On the derived functors of destabilization at odd primes: Preliminaries

 \section{Preliminaries}

 The Steenrod algebra over a fixed odd prime $p$ is denoted $\cala$.
-The category $\amod$ of (graded) $\cala$-modules contains the category $\unst$ of unstable modules as a full subcategory; the categories $\amod$ and $\unst$ are abelian, complete and cocomplete.
-(See Schwartz's monograph \cite{schwartz_book} for details relating to the Steenrod algebra, unstable modules and unstable algebras).
+The category $\amod$ of graded $\cala$-modules contains the category $\unst$ of unstable modules as a full subcategory; note that, whereas $\cala$-modules are $\zed$-graded, the instability condition implies that unstable modules are $\nat$-graded.
+The categories $\amod$ and $\unst$ are abelian, complete and cocomplete (see \cite{schwartz_book}).